Questions or suggestions about safety policy? Contact us.

 Another consideration that has been discussed is the idea of a staged evacuation.
 This means that in the event of a fire, the area may be evacuated based on neighborhood or section.
 There is no way to predict exactly what the circumstances of a fire will be, so these decisions will be made at the time of an event.
 The key will be to stay tuned to social media for updates on evacuation staging – and of course, if you are threatened directly by fire – please evacuate your family immediately.

 An ongoing concern has been in the routes available for evacuation.
 Due to natural constraints, these options are limited for Steiner Ranch.
 There is still an ongoing task-force at the county level looking at assessing wildfire risks across the county.
-Once resources are made available to mitigate these risks we will look at any options available for improving evacuation routes.
+The county has examined all options available for improving evacuation routes.
 One specific option that have been discussed as an additional emergency outlet ONLY during emergency is via Flat Top Ranch Road then via Montview Acres to Low Water Crossing Road.
 This option provides an important alternate access for emergencies that block either the Steiner Ranch Blvd. / Quinlan Park Rd intersection or Low Water Crossing Road.
 This option would also provide additional options for emergency commanders to manage traffic flow in the event of an emergency.

 In the unlikely event that fire blocks a major evacuation route, such as Quinlan Park Rd south of University Club Drive., the fire plan includes safe “harbor in place” evacuation points within the community.
-This includes assessments for residents living at Longhorn Village retirement community.
+This includes residents living at Longhorn Village retirement community.

-*A route through to River Place – although this would likely traverse fire prone wildland and so is not thought of as a likely/highly-viable option.
+*A route through to River Place – this would traverse fire prone wildland and so is not thought of as a viable option

 *The addition of a float out bridge to connect the Steiner peninsula with Murfin Rd. across Lake Austin